medic/cht-conf/README.md

 * ignore Excel temp files when converting to XML - ~$clinic.xlsx
 * make error logs shorter
 * add task to create new project folder layout
+* add PNGout as somehow part of the form conversion step.
+But make sure it's cleanly separated from XML processing step